hathora/builder/docs/tutorial_among_us.md

 ## Install

-Before you begin, make sure you have nodejs v16.12+ and the hathora cli installed:
+Before you begin, make sure you have nodejs v16.12+ and the Hathora cli installed:

 ```sh
 npm install -g hathora